 We require high school students to take driver's education and pass written and driving exams before we allow them to operate a car.
 But we do absolutely nothing to educate them on how debt works, and instead allow credit card companies to set up booths at freshman orientation and sign kids up for cards with sky-high credit limits.
 Ideally, every college-bound student needs a quick course on the true cost of debt.

 In a perfect world, consumers would still take advantage of credit cards, but pay off their bills every month, leaving little room for industry abuses.

-According to a Baltimore Sun story:
+According to a Baltimore Sun story (no longer posted):

 "It isn't rocket science; it's being able to restrain yourself," said [Sue] Evers, who lives in southwest Wisconsin.
 "My husband and I do have a couple of credit cards and, surprise, we pay the balance when we get the bill and have never had a problem abusing their convenience," Evers said.

 "I feel strongly that with the advent of plastic money you never see, money seems more and more like something unreal that you just 'use' whenever you see something you'd like," Evers said.
 "We do enjoy the convenience of the credit cards but understand their accountability."